thindil/steamsky/bin/doc/MODDING.md

 - Type: Type/category of goal which define what is needed to do for finish selected goal.
-Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map, Visit - visit (discover) X bases, Craft - craft X items, Mission - Finish X missions
+Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map, Visit - visit (discover) X bases, Craft - craft X items, Mission - Finish X missions, Kill - Kill X enemies in melee combat
 - Amount: Amount of target for selected goal to do for finish it.
 For example 100 ships to destroy, etc.
 - Target: Optional parameter, ignored for Discover type, exact target for